 Admission to Andrew College is gained through an individual selection process.
 Minimum academic requirements for non-conditional acceptance include a diploma noting graduation from an accredited home school program, an evaluated GPA of 2.0 on a 4.0 scale, and SAT I scores of 460 verbal and 460 math or the ACT equivalent.

-Students not meeting the minimum academic requirements for non-conditional acceptance may be
+Students not meeting the minimum academic requirements for non-conditional acceptance may be accepted conditionally but are required to take placement examinations prior to their first semester of attendance.
+As well, these students

 Early Admission